-Housing development proposals should meet the existing and future housing needs of the residents of Awsworth.
-They should provide for a mix of housing types, sizes, price and tenures specifically to meet identified local need.
+To be supported, housing development proposals must provide for a mix of housing types, sizes and tenures specifically to meet identified local need.

-New housing development, where possible, will be required to demonstrate how it reflects:
+New housing development must demonstrate how it reflects:

-- a) the priority need identified in Background Report 1 for smaller homes (less than 3 bedrooms), suitable for those entering the housing market (such as young people and small families), and older people who wish to downsize; or, - b) the needs identified in more up-to-date published evidence of housing need at a local or borough level.
+a) the priority need identified in Background Report 1 for smaller homes (less than 3 bedrooms), suitable for those entering the housing market (such as young people and small families), and older people who wish to downsize; or, b) the needs identified in more up-to-date published evidence of housing need at a local or borough level.